 Your second bit homework is editing the other 2 minutes.
 Then we will discuss the video's as well as publishing and promoting them as an engaging online animation.

 The course is intended for PhD students in the Casimir Research School who are interested in presenting their research to a wider audience.
 If you already have plans to make a video clip, for example for your lab's website or for including it in a scientific presentation at a conference, please indicate this in the registration box in the below.
 You will work together in groups of two to make a videoclip out of your story board.
 When we receive over 8 registrations, we will make a selection based on your motivation.
+Please note that it is not possible to register anymore.
+Contact Marije if you want to receive updates on any future editions of this course.

 About the instructors